Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Discussion

 \section{Discussion}

-A remarkable property of our method is that it requires almost no tuning to operate on datasets of different characteristics, except for minor changes in the size of the receptive field of the \unet and initial fragment generation.
+A remarkable property of the \mala method is that it requires almost no tuning to operate on datasets of different characteristics, except for minor changes in the size of the receptive field of the \unet, training data augmentation to model dataset specific artifacts, and initial fragment generation.
 This suggests that there is no need for the development of dedicated algorithms for different EM modalities.
 Across all datasets, our results indicate that affinity predictions on voxels are sufficiently accurate to render sophisticated post-precessing obsolete.
 It remains an open question whether fundamentally different approaches, like the recently reported flood-filling network~\cite{Januszewski2016}, also generalize in a similar way.
 At the time of writing, neither code nor data were publicly available for a direct comparison.

 Furthermore, the \unet is the only part in our method that requires training, so that all training data can (and should) be used to correctly predict affinities.
 This is an advantage over current state-of-the-art methods that require careful splitting of precious training data into non-overlapping sets used to train voxel-wise predictions and an agglomeration classifier (or accepting the disadvantages of having the sets overlap).